microsoft/pxt-jacdac/README.md

 ### Deploying in WSL/Codespaces

-If you do not have access to USB drive, launch a local web service and download `built/binary.hex`
+If you do not have access to USB drive, launch a local web service and download the built `binary.hex`

 ```
-npx http-serve -c-1
+mkc build --watch --serve
 ```

+then navigate to the firmware web server

 ### Building local projects